 How to Pack Liquid Items and Place Them in Your Checked Baggage

 Placing bottles of duty free liquor or perfume in your checked baggage could be risky, for obvious reasons.
-However, planning ahead and packing a few useful items can help you minimize the risk of having a bottle break inside your checked bag.
+However, planning ahead and packing a few useful items as you prepare for your trip can help you minimize the risk of having a bottle break inside your checked bag.

 Bring wrapping materials, such as packing tape and plastic grocery bags, to secure breakable bottles.
-Consider packing an old towel; you can use it to wrap wine, perfume or liquor bottles.
+For maximum security, pack an old towel; you can use it to wrap wine, perfume or liquor bottles.
 Once you have wrapped the bottles, put them in the middle of your suitcase so that a direct blow to the outside of your bag will not break them.
-For maximum safety, place glass bottles in at least two plastic bags, wrap the bundle in a towel, place that bundle in yet another plastic bag, and pack it in the center of your largest suitcase.
+To be even safer, place glass bottles in at least two plastic bags, wrap the bundle in a towel, place that bundle in yet another plastic bag, and pack the plastic-covered bundle in the center of your largest suitcase.

 Pack washable items around the bundle, just in case the bottle breaks.